-Have you ever thought about setting up a small business in Australia but never quite followed through?
-Well now may be the best time for you to become that entrepreneur you have always wanted to be.
+Have you ever thought about setting up a small business in Australia but have yet to follow through?

 8 Steps to setting up a small business